Johan Smits discusses abandoning flying with flygskam or the No Fly movement in the UK and Sweden.

 Are electric-powered planes or planes on biofuel going to let us off the hook?

 Anna: Unfortunately nothing will let us off the hook in terms of aviation.
 The only way to reduce the environmental impact of aviation is to reduce aviation itself.
 The trouble with biofuels is that they are not without environmental impact.
 Palm oil (the majority of which is used for biofuel) is a leading cause of deforestation.
 Electric planes will take time to develop in a way that is commercially viable – currently battery size and range is too limited – and in the current state of climate emergency, time is the one thing we don’t have.

-Already convinced about No-Fly?
+Already convinced about the No Fly movement?
 Then read our 10 Healthy Holidays by Train in 2019.

 Train travel in the UK is expensive while low-cost carriers have enfranchised people who, 20 years ago, could not afford to travel overseas.
-Will No-Fly turn overseas travel into an elite thing?
+Will the No Fly movement and flygskam turn overseas travel into an elite thing?